 To take an active role in restoring the Oregon Dunes yourself, consider volunteering with the Oregon Dunes Restoration Collaborative.
 Work parties pull invasive species, help with events, and spread the word about the need to protect this Oregon asset.

 Know Before You Go

 Due to the sensitive habitat needs of the threatened western snowy plover that utilize the Oregon Dunes as a breeding grounds, designated plover nesting beaches will have restrictions placed on activity/use during the months of May 15 through September 15.
-When visitors arrive at the beach, it’s important to read all signs outlining permitted activities and open areas. casinos not on gamstop Different rules apply to dry and wet sand on plover beaches.
+When visitors arrive at the beach, it’s important to read all signs outlining permitted activities and open areas.
+Different rules apply to dry and wet sand on plover beaches.
 While designated trails that go through plover areas remain open, users must remain on the trail and walk on wet sand close to the water’s edge.
 Dogs are not allowed in these areas during this time, and pet owners should plan accordingly.
 If a plover nest is found in an unprotected area, leave the area immediately and contact USFWS, ODFW or OPRD.

 Check out the following resources: